melnicknebart/infectious-disease-cellular-automata/README.md

 ## Data

-The original classroom project used a course-supplied 150 × 150 New York City coordinate map.
+The original project used a course-supplied 150 × 150 New York City coordinate map.

 That dataset is not redistributed here. `generate_demo_map.py` instead creates a synthetic 150 × 150 grid so the public portfolio project can run independently.